 Can I make lemon crinkle cookies ahead of time?

-Yes, you can prepare the dough in advance and chill it in the refrigerator for up to 24 hours before baking, or freeze it for longer storage.
+Yes, you can mix dough and chill it in fridge up to 24 hours or freeze it for longer.

 What’s the secret to getting the crinkle effect?